cilab-yonsei/cilab-yonsei.github.io/_pages/others.md

   {% if data_exist %}
 ## {{ current_year }}
-    {% for publi in site.data.publications.extended_abstracts %}
+    {% for publi in site.data.publications.others %}

       {% if publi.year == {{current_year}} %}
         {% if publi.type == 0%}